Pro. Support Series | Interpreting Clients’ Assessment Results

 This portion of the NPA is used to determine how your client’s brain functions over an extended task with varying levels of difficulty.
 Due to the continuous nature of this task, if the Versus headset becomes disconnected at any point, the user will have to complete the entire CPT again.

-How do I view my clients’ NPA results?
+Where can I view my clients’ assessment results?

 While you may choose to review these basic NPA results with clients, we strongly encourage professionals to review clients’ NPA results using the Versus Professional Dashboard.
 Via the Professional Dashboard, providers can see their clients’ more detailed NPA results and easily view between-assessment trends.